Orange starburst shape with multiple spikes.

 How It Works

-In sessions, I’ll place a few sensors on your scalp and ears (they don’t hurt — they’re just reading your brainwaves).
+In sessions, we’ll place a few sensors on your scalp and ears (they don’t hurt — they’re just reading your brainwaves).
 You’ll watch a movie or listen to music while a computer gives your brain subtle cues in the background, based on what it’s noticing in real time.

 It’s quiet work — but over time, many people find they have better focus, sleep better, feel less reactive, and have more mental space to respond instead of react.